Full-Service Community Schools Grant Evaluation for the Lewis University Community Schools Consortium (LUCSC)

-AIR is conducting an evaluation of the implementation and an impact analysis of how attending a FSCS contributes to student's social and emotional growth and positive academic outcomes.
-Building from the AIR team’s extensive knowledge of community schooling, the evaluation plan enables a comprehensive assessment of how Brooks Middle School, Bolingbrook High School, and Fairmont School implement FSCS activities and services and how the initiative’s support by Lewis University and their parent agencies supports the overarching structures of shared decision making.
+AIR is conducting an evaluation of the implementation and an impact analysis of how attending an FSCS school contributes to student's social and emotional growth and positive academic outcomes.
+Building from the AIR team’s extensive knowledge of community schooling, the evaluation plan enables a comprehensive assessment of how Brooks Middle School, Bolingbrook High School, and Fairmont School implement FSCS activities and services and how the initiative’s assistance from Lewis University and their parent agencies supports the overarching structures of shared decisionmaking.

-The implementation evaluation assesses the degree to which the FSCS model is being implemented, identify areas of needed improvement and promising practices, and provide stakeholders with a deeper understanding of how the critical interventions supported by the FSCS initiative are being implemented.
+The implementation evaluation assesses the degree to which the FSCS model is being implemented, identifies areas of needed improvement and promising practices, and provides stakeholders with a deeper understanding of how the critical interventions supported by the FSCS initiative are being implemented.